meese-os/meeseOS/development/eslint/README.md

 [OS.js](https://www.os-js.org/) is an [open-source](https://raw.githubusercontent.com/os-js/OS.js/master/LICENSE) desktop implementation for your browser with a fully-fledged window manager, Application APIs, GUI toolkits and filesystem abstraction.

-# OS.js v3 ESLint Rules
+# MeeseOS ESLint Rules

-These are the default ESLint rules for OS.js codebase.
+These are the default ESLint rules for MeeseOS codebase.

 ## Installation